-You will get access to over 75 NEW recipes each and every month (they don’t repeat a single recipe within three months), as well as side dish and dessert recipes.
+You will get access to over 70 NEW recipes each month (they don’t repeat a single recipe within three months), as well as side dish and dessert recipes.

 I’m not very good at cooking – will this be too advanced for me?

-The recipes you get in these meal plans are straight forward, quick to make, and easy to follow (again – I’ve tried a lot of them, and not only are they easy to follow and make, they’re also some of the best dinners I’ve ever eaten) – which is great for those of you who don’t necessarily like cooking, or maybe aren’t the best at it (you can only get better from here!).
+The recipes you get in these meal plans are simple and easy to make which is great for those of you who don’t necessarily like cooking or maybe aren’t that good at it (you can only get better from here!).